What is a Financial Advisor?

 How long does it take to become a Financial Advisor?

-There is no one specific way to become a financial advisor, however most individuals have at least a bachelor’s degree in finance, economics, accounting, business, mathematics, or law.
+There is no one specific way to become a financial advisor, however most individuals have at least a Bachelor’s Degree in Finance, Economics, Accounting, Business, or Mathematics.
 Financial advisors who are not pursuing certification can start seeking work immediately after earning their bachelor’s degree.

-It takes seven or more years to become a Certified Financial Planner (this includes the four years getting a bachelor's degree).
-Major firms or high-end clients may require their financial advisors to continue their education at the master's degree level (typically another two years).
+It takes seven or more years to become a Certified Financial Planner (this includes the four years to get a bachelor's degree).
+Major firms or high-end clients may require their financial advisors to continue their education at the master's degree level (another two years).

 Should I become a Financial Advisor?

 Financial advisors execute trades in the market on behalf of their clients and construct personalized financial plans based on their client's financial goals.
 They also meet with their clients regularly to re-evaluate their financial situation and comfort level, and set future goals.